 They weren’t a spotlight type of couple.
 But Yaffa had a master’s degree in counseling, and they both loved to help people struggling with life issues, so they would often be called on to advise and encourage.

 It was for this reason that a friend in their congregation encouraged Yaffa to spend some time with Ronit.
-Ronit is an American immigrant, married to an Israeli man who is said to have attended a variety of congregations over the period of a few years.
-Though he had a reputation of being slightly odd, believers embraced him like anyone else who needed the Lord.
+Ronit is an American immigrant, married to an Israeli man and they attended couple of congregations over the period of a few years.
+Though he had a reputation of being slightly odd, congregants embraced him like any other believer who had struggles.

 Yaffa and Tom had visited the couple before but Ronit had just had her third child and had invited Yaffa to come see them.
 What happened next is based off information we gathered from the family and eyewitnesses.

 On election day this past March, Yaffa and Tom arrived at the home of this couple.
 Upon arrival Yaffa and Tom began chatting with Ronit while the husband went outside.
 By the time he came back, Yaffa was snuggling their newborn child while she continued talking to Ronit.
 Undeterred by the danger he would put his baby in, the husband lunged at Yaffa (72) and struck her in the head with a brick used to build sidewalks.
 Yaffa crumpled to the ground but protected the baby with her body as she fell.
 Seeing the danger, Tom (75) threw himself in front of his wife and absorbed the deadly blows that followed.

 Reportedly, a neighbor saw the man beating Tom through a window and ran over screaming, “What are you doing?”